prograils/lit/README.md

 ```
 In this case, when the `config/locales/en.yml` contains a translation for `foo` which doesn't have a key in the DB yet, it will be created, but if it already exists in the DB with a translation, it won't be overridden.

+#### Deleted keys

+Keys marked as deleted (i.e. still existing but deleted from the Lit UI) are *not* exported.
+In order to make these keys exported again, you need to restore them from the "Deleted and visited again" view.

+Deleted keys whose translations are encountered during import are restored automatically.

 ### 0.2 -> 0.3 upgrade guide